Toluwalemi/alpha-bot-doc/README.md

 - services/repositoryService.js: Manages interactions with the GitHub API
 - index.js: The main application file that sets up the server and handles incoming webhook events.

-## Functionality / Features

-- Automated Pull Requests Handling:
-- Resource Management:
-- Comprehensive Feedback Comments:
-- Publicly Accessible Endpoints:
-- Custom Domain name:
-- Error Handling??
+<a id="prerequisites"></a>

 ## Prerequisites to Get Started

 Before diving into the setup, let's ensure you have all the necessary tools and knowledge to make this journey smooth and successful.
 However, we are making a couple assumptions, that you:

 1. Understand Docker and have used it for deployment purposes
-2. Understand version control systems (VCS)
+2. Understand Git and have a GitHub account set up
 3. Can find your way around Javascript
 4. Have your linux cloud server up and running

-For this installation to go properly, you'll need to:
+For a seamless installation process, you'll need to:

-### Install Docker
+### 1. Install Docker

 For Ubuntu: